If you want a unique tropical plant for your side table display, look no further than the rattlesnake calathea.

 You should water this member of the Marantaceae family only when the top few inches of the potting soil are dry in order to avoid overwatering.
 Keep pouring water until you notice that the excess has started to run out through the drainage holes.

 The worst time to water your plants is midday, so try to irrigate them in the morning so they can hydrate before the heat causes moisture to evaporate.

 It’s also important to choose the best type of water for plants.
 Tap water is fine if you leave it in the air so the chlorine can evaporate.
 (Although, it can contain fluoride, which doesn’t disappear, so don’t use it too often.)

 You can also use distilled water since it contains no minerals that could harm your plant.
 But rainwater is the best choice, so leave your plant outside when it rains or collect and use it to water your rattlesnake plant.

-This plant is native to tropical climates, which are characterized by high humidity, so if you want to provide it with the best care possible, you should mimic those conditions.
+Calathea plants are native to tropical climates, which are characterized by high humidity, so if you want to provide them with the best care possible, you should mimic those conditions.

 Use a humidifier to raise the household air moisture level to at least 50%, or mist it from time to time.

 Dry air can cause brown leaf tips and curly leaves, so you shouldn’t neglect to raise humidity levels.